If the holidays are an important time for your small business, there’s a good chance holiday planning is already in the back of your mind.

 When it comes to your holiday marketing, no tool will offer more opportunities to increase sales this season than email marketing.

-According to marketing analytics company, Custora, email marketing was the number one driver of sales on Black Friday 2014, resulting in 27.3 percent of online sales.
+According to marketing analytics company, Custora, email marketing was the number one driver of holiday sales in 2015, resulting in 20 percent of online sales.

 Here are 6 tips to keep in mind as you prepare for the holiday season.

 Consumers receive a lot of emails during the busy holiday months.
 This is especially true during the weeks leading up to big shopping days at the end of November.